aristanetworks/avd/ansible_collections/arista/avd/roles/eos_l3ls_evpn/README.md

       id: 1
       mgmt_ip: 192.168.0.1/24
     <-- etc. -->

-# Point to Point Network Summary range, assigned as /31 for each
-# uplink interfaces
-# Assign range larger than total [super-spines * total potential
-# spines * number of links between spine and super-spine * 2]
-super_spine_underlay_p2p_network_summary: 172.31.00.0/24

 # IP address range for loopbacks for all super-spines in the DC,
 # assigned as /32s